Techtonica/curriculum/react-js/react.md

 8 Hours

 ### Prerequisites
-* Complete:
 * Javascript I - V
 * jQuery Topic Outline

 ### Motivation
-I want to create interactive UI's more easily and with less code than jQuery.
+I want to create interactive UIs more easily and with less code than jQuery.

 ### Objective
 **Apprentices will be able to**: